Nuclear organization: Chromosomal domains

-An example of a subset of self-interacting domains is active chromatin hubs (ACHs).
-These hubs were discovered during observation of activated alpha- and beta-globin loci.
-ACHs are formed through extensive DNA looping to form a "hub" of regulatory elements in order to coordinate the expression of a subset of genes.
+Topologically associating domains

+Self-interacting (or self-associating) domains are found in many organisms.
+In eukaryotes, they have been usually referred to as TADs irrespective of the mechanism of their formation.
+TADs have a higher ratio of chromosomal contacts within the domain than outside it.
+They are formed through the help of architectural proteins.
+In many organisms, TADs correlate with regulation of gene expression, and enhancers and promoters within a TAD interact at higher frequency.

 Lamina-associating domains and nucleolar-associating domains

 Lamina-associating domains (LADs) and nucleolar-associating domains (NADs) are regions of the chromosome that interact with the nuclear lamina and nucleolus, respectively.

 Making up approximately 40% of the genome, LADs consist mostly of gene poor regions and span between 40kb to 30Mb in size.
 There are two known types of LADs: constitutive LADs (cLADs) and facultative LADs (fLADs). cLADs are A-T rich heterochromatin regions that remain on lamina and are seen across many types of cells and species.
 There is evidence that these regions are important to the structural formation of interphase chromosome.
 On the other hand, fLADs have varying lamina interactions and contain genes that are either activated or repressed between individual cells indicating cell-type specificity.
 The boundaries of LADs, like self-interacting domains, are enriched in transcriptional elements and architectural protein binding sites.

 NADs, which constitutes 4% of the genome, share nearly all of the same physical characteristics as LADs.
 In fact, DNA analysis of these two types of domains have shown that many sequences overlap, indicating that certain regions may switch between lamina-binding and nucleolus-binding.
 NADs are associated with nucleolus function.
 The nucleolus is the largest sub-organelle within the nucleus and is the principal site for rRNA transcription.
 It also acts in signal recognition particle biosynthesis, protein sequestration, and viral replication.
 The nucleolus forms around rDNA genes from different chromosomes.
 However, only a subset of rDNA genes is transcribed at a time and do so by looping into the interior of the nucleolus.
 The rest of the genes lay on the periphery of the sub-nuclear organelle in silenced heterochromatin state.